thaapasa/express-server-ts/README.md

-# TypeScript template for a Node.js Express server
+# Example Node.js Express server project with TypeScript sources

 This project contains a basic configuration for a Node.js Express server, configured to run from TypeScript sources.